Report card: Bob Condotta grades the Seahawks’ Week 9 loss to the Bills

 Defensive back

-Simply put, as bad of a day in coverage for the Seattle secondary as may ever have been seen in the Carroll era.
+Simply put, as bad of a day in coverage for the Seattle secondary as might ever have been seen in the Carroll era.

+The Bills threw it on almost every down early — a stunning 29 dropbacks to two called runs in the first half — undoubtedly hoping to initially test Seattle’s secondary, and then having no reason to stop throwing the way the game was going.

-Quinton Dunbar, who has been dealing with a sore knee all year and is limited most days in practice, doesn’t appear to be anywhere near 100% and was beaten throughout the game.
-He also missed a few tackles and was replaced late in the game by Linden Stephens as it was obvious Dunbar couldn’t overcome the knee issue.
+Quinton Dunbar, who has been dealing with a sore knee all year and is limited most days in practice, doesn’t appear to be anywhere near 100% and was beaten throughout in coverage and missed a few tackles.
+He eventually was replaced by Linden Stephens with Carroll saying he just couldn’t continue.

-Jamal Adams, for all of his obvious rushing abilities — he had 1½ sacks — struggled in coverage and had the big illegal contact penalty on a third down in the fourth quarter that keyed the drive when the Bills went up 34-20.
+Jamal Adams, for all of his obvious rushing abilities — he had 1½ sacks — struggled in coverage and had the big illegal contact penalty on a third down in the fourth quarter that sparked the drive when the Bills went up 34-20.

-Tre Flowers seemed to mostly hold up OK at the right corner spot but was beaten a few times.
+Seattle needs to get Shaquill Griffin healthy and have its projected starting four playing together for a while.
+Or maybe Dunbar just needs to rest for a while to get better.

 Grade: D